jlpopken/QTP-course-in-a-box/modules/start/_posts/2000-01-01-about-this-course.markdown

 3. The goal of this lab is to help you understand how to script flexible, automated tests using QTP/UFT.

-**Doing the course at your own pace does not mean that you have to do the course on your own.
+**Doing this lab at your own pace does not mean that you have to do the course on your own.
 Invite a friend!**